The power in saying, "nice outfit."

-Don’t ignore the small talk in the breakroom or over internal chat.
-You may stay quiet because you don’t want to seem unprofessional, but being invisible is just as risky as being unprepared.
-Casual encounters are actually low-pressure opportunities to build a network of allies and show that you’re paying attention to the company culture.
+Don’t overlook small talk in the breakroom or on internal chat.
+You might stay quiet to avoid seeming unprofessional, but being unnoticed can be just as risky as being unprepared.
+These casual moments are easy chances to build connections and show you care about company culture.

-Instead of just saying “hello,” use a casual observation about professional presence to start a meaningful conversation or recognize a peer.
-For example, if a teammate is dressed up for a big presentation, a quick “You look ready to crush that meeting” is more than a compliment—it’s an acknowledgment of their hard work and preparation.
-This demonstrates a high level of professional work ethic and shows that you understand the “why” behind the team’s actions, making you someone people want to root for.
+Rather than just saying “hello,” try making a casual comment about someone’s professional presence to start a real conversation or recognize a coworker.
+For example, if a teammate is dressed up for a big presentation, saying “You look ready to crush that meeting” does more than compliment them.
+It shows you notice their effort and preparation.
+This highlights your own work ethic and shows you understand the reasons behind your team’s actions, making others want to support you.

-You can also use these casual chats to seed your own ideas or ask for low-stakes advice.
-If you notice a senior leader’s style, a quick question like, “I noticed the team dresses a bit more formally on client days; do you find that helps set the right tone for the meeting?” shows you have the critical thinking skills to learn the unwritten rules of the office.
-You’re building a reputation as someone who is observant, respectful, and eager to learn the business from the inside out.
+You can also use these casual chats to share your ideas or ask for simple advice.
+If you notice how a senior leader dresses, you might ask, “I noticed the team dresses a bit more formally on client days; do you find that helps set the right tone for the meeting?”
+This shows you’re thinking about how things work and want to learn the office’s unwritten rules.
+It helps you build a reputation as someone who is observant, respectful, and eager to understand the business.

-By mastering these small moments, you build a support system that will advocate for you when you’re not in the room.
-You move to being a connected professional who knows how to navigate human relationships.
-These casual bridges are often what lead to your next project or promotion.
+When you get good at these small moments, you build a support system that will speak up for you even when you’re not around.
+You become a connected professional who knows how to handle relationships at work.
+These casual connections often lead to your next project or promotion.

 Put these approaches into practice.

-Let’s look at practical ways to use casual encounters to build a network of allies and learn the unwritten rules of the organization.
+Let’s look at practical ways to use casual encounters to build a network of allies and learn the unwritten rules of your organization.

 "I used to keep my head down and my headphones on because I thought it showed I was a hard worker.
 I realized later that I missed out on three internal project openings simply because the managers didn't know I existed.
 Now, I make it a point to spend ten minutes a day in the social channels or the kitchen.
 Being known is the first step to being promoted."